revantoalif/MFCC-markdown/README.md

 # MFCC-markdown
-Mel-Frequency Cepstral Coefficient using Python and Librosa
+Mel-Frequency Cepstral Coefficient using Python and Librosa step by step.